Yannis4444/Matrix-rEFInd/README.md

 Then add `include themes/Matrix-rEFInd/theme.conf` at the end of the refind.conf.

-You probably also need to hide some unwanted boot options to only display the two wanted options.
+To hide unwanted options simply press delete while the icon is selected.
-For this take a look at [hiding EFI bootloaders](https://rodsbooks.com/refind/configfile.html#hiding).
+To restore hidden icons use the lower left button.

 ### Sources